Medical vs Recreational Cannabis

 Most medical patients get treated with compassion and dignity.
 With recreational sales, the primary goal is getting you in and out as quickly as possible.
 The focus has shifted from providing quality care, to serving as many customers as possible.
 In general, recreational bud tenders are not focused on educating you or providing honest recommendations – they are pushed to serve sub-par cannabis at above average prices.
 For this reason, it’s important to educate yourself before entering the dispensary.

-Following the demise of medical cannabis in Washington, we have seen over 300 dispensaries shut down; a mass exodus of talented growers and processors; and an outcry from medical patients who cannot source or afford the products they need.
+Following the demise of medical cannabis in Washington, there has been over 300 dispensaries shut down; a mass exodus of talented growers and processors; and an outcry from medical patients who cannot source or afford the products they need.
 How is this fair to those with chronic illness that relied on the lower taxes and higher quality products for wellness?
 They literally don’t have the option to purchase what they need in a recreational dispensary and are forced to turn to the black market for products they once purchased in a legal medical shop.

 In Colorado, both the medical and recreational markets continue to exist; however, the medical market is actually helping supply the black market unintentionally.
 People can go into a legal medical shop, purchase cannabis at a lower price (save 15+% in taxes alone), and then turn around and sell the same weed on Craigslist for a lower price than the recreational shops (while still making a profit).
 This unwarranted distinction between uses causes a price disparity that literally helps supply the black market.